16th Congress of the All-Union Communist Party (Bolsheviks)

-The 16th Congress of the Russian Communist Party (Bolsheviks) was held during 26 June - 13 July 1930 in Moscow.
-The congress of the Russian Communist Party (Bolsheviks) was attended by 1,268 voting delegates and 891 delegates with observer status.
+The 16th Congress of the All-Union Communist Party (Bolsheviks) was held during 26 June – 13 July 1930 in Moscow.
+The congress of the All-Union Communist Party (Bolsheviks) was attended by 1,268 voting delegates and 891 delegates with observer status.
 It elected the 16th Central Committee.

 An exercise of devotion to Joseph Stalin, this is the last congress to be dominated by the original leadership of the Soviet Union.